codepath/android_guides/Leveraging-the-Gson-Library.md

 #### Mapping Enums

-You can also use this same approach with enums.
+Enums are not necessarily recommended by Google as described in this [section](https://developer.android.com/training/articles/memory.html#Overhead).
+However, if you need to use them for decoding JSON responses, you can map them from string names.
 Suppose we had an enum of different colors:

 ```java
     public ColorTypes colorType;